GeyserMC/GeyserWiki/_docs/floodgate/issues.md

 At this time, there is no way to run Floodgate on servers that mix Forge and Bukkit or Fabric and Bukkit (For example: Magma, Mohist, and Cardboard/Bukkit4Fabric) - most hybrids do not support the complicated procedures we need to do in order to allow Bedrock players to connect (for the technically minded: these server softwares typically don't support NMS).

 If you wish to use Floodgate in combination with hybrid servers, we recommend putting these servers behind a BungeeCord or Velocity proxy, and running Floodgate on the proxy.

+## After enabling global linking in offline mode, player data is not synced between Java and Bedrock players.

+This occurs in offline mode because the UUID of the Java account linked to the Bedrock account does not match the online mode UUID returned by Floodgate's global linking server.

+When using global linking, ensure `online-mode` in `server.properties` is set to `true`.
+Otherwise, Bedrock players will not be authenticated with the same UUID they receive when playing on Java Edition, resulting in lost progress.
+This does not occur with local linking.